Andy-Boraphet/CSS342A-2022-Spring/README.md

 | Email                | pengdu@uw.edu ([CSS342] MUST show on subject)                |
 | Office Hours         | Discord ([use this invite to join](https://discord.gg/tQy6tZg)) |

+## Class Communication
+- **Canvas** for assigning tasks (homework, quizzes, and exams) and scores.
+- **Discord** for announcements, discussion forums, assignment posting, and individual grades.
+Choose this if in doubt.
+- **Email** barely use but will reply probably asking you to use the above two methods

 ### Coursework Distribution
 | Course Work | Grading % |
 |-------------|-----------|